-How to Use a Control Circuit: Pick and Hold Module
+How to Use the Pick and Hold Module

-A PHu module is required, with programming cable, and PC with programming Software.
+A PHu-50 module is required, with USB-Micro cable, and PC with programming Software PHprogrammer.exe V6.0+.
 Other than these items a load device is required, and Power Supply able to supply voltage and current appropriate to the application, and within the limitations of the PHu module being used.

 The folder containing software should be copied to the PC being used for programming.
 It is recommended that the complete folder is copied as it is important that all the programmes are in the same folder on your PC.

-The Setup programme “CDM20828_Setup.exe” should be run to install the drivers required to use the PHu-50 module.
+The Setup program “CDM212364_Setup.exe” should be run to install the USB drivers required to use the PHu-50 module.
 The latest driver is downloadable from https://ftdichip.com/drivers/

-Double clicking the ‘Programmer’ icon will start the programming software.
+Double clicking the ‘PHprogrammer’ icon will start the programming software.

-The PHu module has six connections on a WAGO terminal block, to connect to these simply push down the white button on top of the terminal block as stripped lead is inserted in the corresponding hole.
+The PHu-50 module has 7 connections on a WAGO terminal block, to connect to these simply push down the white button on top of the terminal block as stripped lead is inserted in the corresponding hole.

-Terminals 1 (Positive) and 2 (Negative) are opto-isolated inputs.
-The input circuit is as shown below, Applying 5v-28v to this will switch the circuit ‘ON’.
-Higher control voltage may be used if appropriate resistance is inserted to limit current (see LTV357T data for details).
+Terminals 1 (Negative), 2 (Start1) and 3 (Start2) are the opto-isolated control inputs.
+The input circuit is as shown below, applying 5v-30v to this will switch the circuit ‘ON’.
+Higher control voltage may be used if appropriate serial resistor is inserted to limit the input current to 6mA.

 For setup & testing while the module is connected to a PC it is possible to switch the solenoid on (‘START’) and off (‘STOP’) from the PC without using the control input.

-The programming cable plugs into a Molex connector above the WAGO terminal block, this connector is polarised and connection should be selfevident.
 With a load and power supply connected and turned on, the programming software is run.
-The programme should recognise if a PHu module is connected and powered, if this is not recognised click on the button labelled ‘R’ to reconnect.
-You should see a screen as below.
+The programme should recognise if a PHu module is connected and powered, if this is not recognised click on the button labelled ‘Reconnect’ to reconnect.
+You should see the screen as below: